Homeowners Insurance in Washington

 Do you know the difference between replacement cost and actual cash value?
 Well, you’re going to want to learn the difference before you sign the dotted line on a homeowner’s insurance policy.
 Being unclear on these two terms can put you in a dire financial situation if you have to file a claim.
 Replacement cost will pay out more, but it will also raise your annual premium.
 This is because your insurance company is accepting more of the financial responsibility, which they don’t like to do unless they are getting compensated for it.
 Actual Cash Value incorporates depreciation into how much your insurance company pays out when they honor your claim.
 This puts more of the financial responsibility on you, including your deductible.
 But it can help lower your annual premium.

 In Washington State, like in many other states, insurance companies aren’t allowed to make a heart check on your credit history in order to evaluate your creditworthiness.
-They use a combination of your insurance score, which is a limited snapshot of your credit history pertinent to your insurance history, and a CLUE report.
-Both of these reflect your history of filing claims, making insurance payments on time, and help your insurance company evaluate how big of a risk you are.
+They use your insurance score, which is mostly based on a limited snapshot of your credit history pertinent to your insurance history.
+This reflects your history of making insurance payments on time and helps your insurance company evaluate how big of a risk you are.
 The less risky you are, the better your rates will be, as you can see in the chart below.

 For more information, feel free to click any of the links you see in this article.
 They all lead to more detailed information about homeowner’s insurance, specifics on purchasing a policy, and how to find the best deal.
 You should also contact local resources in your state, such as: